Skip to main content

 want to output blast-style format with "lexicmap utils 2blast".

---debug ► Print debug information.
+--debug ► Print debug information, including a progress bar.

 -h, --help help for search